nestjsplus/test-auth-chapter-sample/README.md

 * As with all Guards, the primary method we define/override is `canActivate()`, which is what we do here.
 * The body of `canActivate()` is setting up an Express session.
 Here's what's happening:
     * we call `canActivate()` on the super class, as we normally would in extending a super class method.
 Our super class provides the framework for invoking our Passport local strategy.
 Recall from the [Guards](https://docs.nestjs.com/guards) chapter that `canActivate()` returns a boolean indicating whether or not the target route will be called.
 When we get here, Passport will have run the previously configured strategy (from the super class) and will return a boolean to indicate whether or not the user has successfully authenticated.
 Here, we stash the result so we can do a little more processing before finally returning.
-    * the key step for starting a session is to now invoke the `logIn()` method on our super-class, passing in the current request.
+    * the key step for starting a session is to now invoke the `logIn()` method on our super class, passing in the current request.
 This actually calls a special method that Passport automatically added to our Express `Request` object during the previous step.
 See [here](http://www.passportjs.org/docs/configure/) and [here](http://www.passportjs.org/docs/login/) for more on Passport sessions and these special methods.
     * the Express session has now been setup, and we can return our `canActivate()` result, allowing only authenticated users to continue.

 #### Sessions